 Nepal remains one of the poorest countries in the world and has been plagued with political unrest and military conflict for the past decade.
 In 2015, a pair of major earthquakes devastated this small and fragile country.

-Since 2008, the Acupuncture Relief Project has provided over 140,000 treatments to patients living in rural villages outside of Kathmandu Nepal.
-Our efforts include the treatment of patients living with HIV and AIDs as well as people suffering from extreme poverty and social disfranchisement.
+Since 2008, the Acupuncture Relief Project has provided over 300,000 treatments to patients living in rural villages outside of Kathmandu Nepal.
+Our efforts include the treatment of patients living without access to modern medical care as well as people suffering from extreme poverty, substance abuse and social disfranchisement.

 Common conditions include musculoskeletal pain, digestive pain, hypertension, diabetes, stroke rehabilitation, uterine prolapse, asthma, and recovery from tuberculosis treatment, typhoid fever, and surgery.

 35-year-old female presents with multiple bilateral joint pain beginning 18 months previously and had received a diagnosis of…

 20-year-old male patient presents with decreased mental capacity, which his mother states has been present since birth.
 He…

 60-year-old female presents with spinal trauma sequela consisting of constant mid- to high grade pain and restricted flexion…